mitchellporter/BGRecursiveTableViewDataSource/README.md

 As with the standard, single-level basic implementation of `BGRecursiveTableViewDataSource`, the standard `BGRecursiveTableViewDataSourceSectionGroup` class (which implements the `UITableViewDataSource` protocol and can be subclassed) is used for subsections.

-Subsections allow you to **“pin” a `BGRecursiveTableViewDataSourceSectionGroup`** to an `NSIndexPath` in another section or subsection, and insert or hide all rows dynamically at run-time.
+Subsections allow you to **“pin” a `BGRecursiveTableViewDataSourceSectionGroup`** to an `NSIndexPath` in another section or subsection, and insert or hide all rows dynamically at run-time with a single method call.
 Its initial state of being expanded or hidden is configurable.

 ### Usage